Zoi36/playground-ternary-operator/challenge.md

-# Discover the ternary operator
+# Discover the Ternary Operator

 In computer programming, **?:** is a ternary operator that is part of the syntax for a basic conditional expression in several programming languages.
 It is commonly referred to as the conditional operator, inline if (iif), or ternary if.